Obviously, everyone’s situation is different, but we all have bills to pay.

 If you have a mortgage you have an advantage.

-You can rent your home out and create income that will cover your mortgage and possibly give you a little bit extra to work with.
+You can rent your home out and create income that will cover your mortgage and probably give you a little bit extra to work with.
 We were renters so we didn’t have that option.
 However, living in Los Angeles is very expensive.
 When you compare what we paid in rent there to the cost of an apartment on Airbnb in most countries, we still came out ahead.
 Almost everywhere is cheaper

 Food is the other expense that doesn’t go away.